 I really do understand the difficult parts your job and I can also make it a lot easier.
 I also like to know the person behind the release, and it means that it is more likely I will promote your release if we have actually met at some stage and shared a coffee.

-Also perhaps I can help connect you to other companies, bloggers etc. I have nearly 3000 LinkedIn connections, and 3 times this number of outlook contacts across multiple countries and industries, so far from just being a “blogger”, I also like connecting people.
+Also perhaps I can help connect you to other companies, bloggers etc. I have over 6,500 LinkedIn connections, and twice this number of outlook contacts across multiple countries and industries, so far from just being a “blogger”, I also like connecting people.

-If you are based in London or come here on a regular basis, why not buy me a venti dry latte at a nearby Starbucks!
+If you are based in London or come here on a regular basis, why not buy me decaf venti cappuccino with 2 shots at a nearby Starbucks!

 I hope this helps.
 I really do welcome PR’s contacting me via my contact page, and if you follow these simple tips above, then there is a higher chance that I will post your release, even verbatim if is relevant for my readers and blog friendly!